On the Highly Connected Dyadic, Near-Regular, and Sixth-Root-of-Unity Matroids: Dyadic Matroids

 \begin{lemma} Let $P$ be a ternary matrix with at least three columns such that exactly two columns are of type $4$ and all other columns are of type $3$.
 Also, suppose that no column of $P$ is a scalar multiple of another.
 Either $\AGE\in\overline{\mathcal{M}(\YT(P))}$, or all matroids in $\mathcal{M}(\YT(P))$ are signed-graphic. \end{lemma}

 \begin{proof} Suppose $\AGE\notin\overline{\mathcal{M}(\YT(P))}$.
 Then all matrices listed in Tables \ref{tab:forbidden} and \ref{tab:forbidden2} are forbidden from being submatrices of $P$.

-First, we show that no pair of type-$4$ columns can have equal supports.
+First, we show that the type-$4$ columns cannot have equal supports.
 Suppose otherwise; then Lemmas \ref{lem:type-3-and-4} and \ref{lem:2-type-4} imply that $P$ contains one of the following submatrices, up to scaling columns and permuting of rows and columns.

 But these are the forbidden matrices $L$ and $M$.